robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestSuites.rst

 .. note:: All setting names can optionally include a colon at the end, for
       example :setting:`Documentation:`.
 This can make reading the settings easier especially when using the plain text format.
-This is a new feature in Robot Framework 2.5.5.

 __ `Test case syntax`_